Edvectus will be hosting interviews for these great jobs in an exclusive event.

-On two consecutive Saturdays in London, Edvectus has been contracted to host an exclusive, invitation-only interview day for Yew Chung and Yew Wah international schools with campuses in Hong Kong, Beijing, Guangzhou, Shanghai, Yantai, Shenzhen and more locations across in China and Hong Kong for their August 2018 vacancies.
-Teachers will have first access to all jobs for August 2018 through this event and interview directly with principals.
+Edvectus has been contracted to host an exclusive, virtual invitation-only interview day for Yew Chung International schools with campuses in Hong Kong, Beijing, Shanghai, Qingdao, Chongqing and more for their August 2024 vacancies.
+Teachers will have first access to all jobs for August 2024 through this event and interview directly with principals.
+You will interview directly with schools, chat to Human Resources and more.
+The event will be held in London but virtual inteviews are possible

-Started in the 1930s, The Yew Chung Eucation Foundation pioneered bilingual internatioanl education and through its Yew Wah schools can offer a fully rounded education that meets the needs of local Chinese students who want to have both a Chinese and international grounding.
+Started in the 1930s, The Yew Chung Eucation Foundation pioneered bilingual international education in Hong Kong and China.
+Through its Yew Chung and Yew Wah schools, it offers a fully rounded education that meets the needs of both expatriate and local Chinese students.

 Teachers interested in attending the interviews must apply through Edvectus who is managing the event.